-Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period 25 Years Asset Valuation Method 10 Year Smoothed Market; 15% Soft Corridor Inflation 2.50% Salary Increases 3.50% to 10.5% including Inflation Investment Rate of Return 6.75% Retirement Age Experience-based table of rates that are specific to the City's plan of benefits.
-Last updated for the 2015 valuation pursuant to an experience study of the period 2010-2014.
-Mortality RP2000 Combined Mortality Table with Blue Collar Adjustment with male rates multiplied by 109% and female rates multiplied by 103% and projected on a fully generational basis with scale BB.
-Other Information Benefit Changes 2019: Employee contributioms were increased from 6% to 7% (increasing the City's match)
+Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period 26 Years Asset Valuation Method 10 Year Smoothed Market; 12% Soft Corridor Inflation 2.50% Salary Increases 3.50% to 11.5% including Inflation Investment Rate of Return 6.75% Retirement Age Experience-based table of rates that are specific to the City's plan of benefits.
+Last updated for the 2019 valuation pursuant to an experience study of the period 2014-2018.
+Mortality Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
+The rates are projected on a fully generational basis with scale UMP.
+Pre-retirement: PUB(10) mortality tables, with the Public Safety table used for males and the General Employee table used for females.
+The rates are projected on a fully generational basis with scale UMP.
+Other Information

+(increasing the City's match)